 I wanted to know more about how they work so I called the company, Miller Manufacturing Company, and asked a couple of questions.
 The thermostatic control turns the heater on if the water gets below 42 degrees F and turns off when the water reaches 60 degrees F. They will keep water ice-free down to -20 degrees F. They use .9583 amps.

 I wound up needing an extension cord for mine.
 The buckets are LOCKNDRY compatible (a type of extension cord) if your extension cord will be used outside.
 Since my buckets are inside the sheep barn, I bought a 16/3 wire outdoor extension cord (the same gauge wire as the LOCKNDRY cords).
 Be sure and purchase the shortest extension cord you need for safety.
-Now is a good time to purchase cords because of the holiday season and folks needing them for outside lighting and decorations.
+During the Christmas season is a good time to purchase cords because folks are needing them for outside lighting and decorations.
 It seemed like there was more options for shorter cords than what there normally is.
 I only needed an 8 and 10 foot cord.

 I don't know how I lived without these!